F1rst-Unicorn/cinit/doc/README.md

 ### Environment

-By default the following environment variables will be forwarded from the cinit process to the programs:
+By default the following environment variables will be forwarded from the cinit process to the programs and are always present:

 * `HOME`
 * `LANG`